JoeJoeTV/datapacks/README.md

   * **Description:** This datapack adds verious items, blocks and features to Minecraft, like a magic wand with spells, hammers, a way to                      get spawners in survival, etc.
   * **Dependencies:** PistonLib
   * **MC Version:** 1.14.x, 1.15.x

+**If you see any issues rgarding 1.15.x compatability, please repot them, by making an [Issue](https://github.com/JoeJoeTV/datapacks/issues).